 Another aspect to consider is the atmosphere and ambiance of the setting.
 Where will you, your family and your pet be most comfortable?
 Will it be outside under your pet’s favorite tree, inside on his bed, on the couch?
 Will you want to have the lights dimmed, candles burning, soft music playing?
 Or perhaps you will find yourself and your pet most comfortable in “the usual” lighting, and ambiance of your home.
 Will you want the procedure to be done at a park, at a friend’s home?
 These are all different possibilities depending on what you, your family and your pet will feel most comfortable with.
 It is important to note that we wish to make this event as non-clinical as possible.
 No special lighting is required for the doctor and the doctor will feel comfortable working in any location of your choosing where your pet is comfortable and reasonable access to your pet is granted.
 It is important to note that the euthanasia will go more peacefully for your pet in a quiet, soft environment.
 It is expected and normal that you will experience sadness and grief.
 However, a noisy, loud environment and agitated people will make this much more difficult for your pet.

 Here are some of our recommendations to minimize untimely interruptions and possible inappropriate disturbances for you and your pet: Turn off your phones (home and cell), turn off the television and place a “do not disturb” sign on the front door.
 This will help to protect the privacy of your family at a time where you will all be a bit more vulnerable than normal.
+In addition, you may want to make sure that this is not "gardener day", especially if your pet gets upset with the gardener's noises.
+If the visit is unavoidably on gardener's day, you may want to talk to the gardener and request that they come at a time that will not interfere with your peace and privacy in this difficult time.
 If you wish to have music playing, soft, low-volume music is recommended.

 Will you want to keep your pet's collar and tags?
 If you do, it will be important for you to remember to remove them from your pet before or after he has passed away and before the doctor takes his remains away for the aftercare.
 Collars and tags are not removed prior to the cremation and if you do not take them off, your pet will be cremated with his collar and tags.